 Logical and self-evident as it is, this procedure for learning is not commonly practiced in most companies.
 How many actions are carried out rote, without a clear purpose determined by a measurable outcome?
 According to my experience- too many.

-“Failing for failure’s sake,” “Motion for movement’s sake” has become an authentic school of thought and a common practice, even within many so-called Agile teams.“If we fail, nothing will happen, main thing is we’re on the move” is an absurd interpretation both of scientific thinking and of Agile.
-Click To Tweet
+“Failing for failure’s sake,” “Motion for movement’s sake” has become an authentic school of thought and a common practice, even within many so-called Agile teams.

 Executing for the sake of execution is moving in a circle.
 Its tedious to reach the same point again and again, just like a hamster gets tired on its wheel.
 The same complacent effect that doesn’t generate movement also provokes that fear of failing.
 It’s a lack of understanding how to use the failure grounded in thoughtful experimentation.

-In my practice leading organizations through change, many companies carry a misinterpretation of Agile and the Lean Startup Cycle, making so called “Scrum teams” work with sprints that are based only on tasks and movements, versus on specified value-add key results.
+Hence, in my practice leading organizations through change, many companies carry a misinterpretation of Agile Mind and the Lean Startup Cycle, making so called “Scrum teams” work with sprints that are based only on tasks and movements, versus on specified value-add key results.

 As I have well learned, together with my friend Jeffrey K. Liker by applying Toyota Kata by Mike Rother, in the development of self-organized teams: